SAML 2.0 Auth Module

 If the user signs in through an external login portal or access management provider (for example, OneLogin), the request is initiated by the IdP.

-If the user signs in by clicking the button for the IdP in the YouTrack login page, the request is initiated by YouTrack as SP.
+If the user signs in by clicking the button for the IdP in the YouTrack login page, YouTrack initiates the request as SP.

 To support this behavior, the